jhohm/easyapi/README.md

 # EasyApi

-Build quick and simple RESTfull APIs using Node.js and connect Based on resty for Node.JS by Alex Angelini <alex.louis.angelini@gmail.com>
+Simple RESTfull API for Node.js and connect with pluggable authentication support Coded by Paulius Uza <pauliusuza@gmail.com> for InRuntime, based on resty for Node.JS by Alex Angelini <alex.louis.angelini@gmail.com>

 ## Description